Data-drone/terraform_secure_cluster/README.md

 Governance:
 - Ranger Permissions can be incorrect
   - assign cm_admin user from ldap setup to be a HDFS superuser in ranger

+# Extra Notes

+### AWS Config

+With 7.1.6, IDBroker seems to be working properly
+To access a bucket and create table need:
+- IDBroker Mapping of usergroup or user to IAM role with permissions over s3
+- Ranger Permissions in HadoopSQL section for the s3a url for the user creating the table
+- IDBroker Mapping of hive user to IAM role with permissions over s3